 The following short story shows why he is so successful with his company.

 Michael took a deep breath as he opened the email.
 "Customs inspection – suspicion of incorrect export processing."
 His heart beat faster.
-As Head of Operations at an up-and-coming medical technology company, he had believed he had everything under control – until now.
+As Head of Operations at an up-and-coming medical technology company, he had believed he had everything under control—until now.

 His company also supplies medical devices to Russia and Belarus.
 He was aware that there are currently special regulations and licensing requirements in these areas.
 He had established testing routines within the company for this.
-Everything under control, he thought.
+Everything was under control, he thought.

 But then a shipment got stuck in customs, triggering an audit of all exports and processes.
 The problem: Due to the incorrect determination of the customs tariff number, goods requiring a permit were exported without an export license.